-- Induction meetings with Pastoral Managers/Directors of Year and/or the SENDCo
+- Induction meetings with Pastoral Managers/Directors of Year and/or the SENDCo.

-- Weekly bulletin from the Headteacher
+- Weekly bulletin from the Headteacher.

-- Parents' Evenings
+- Parents' Evenings.

-- Interim reports
+- Interim reports.

-- Letters, e-mails and phone calls home
+- Letters, e-mails and phone calls home.

-- Class Charts
+- Class Charts.

-- Notes written in planners
+- Notes written in planners.

-- Reviews with outside agencies with the SENDCo, Director of Year or Pastoral Manager for those at SEN Support and at EHCP level
+- Reviews with outside agencies with the SENDCo, Director of Year or Pastoral Manager for those at SEN Support and at EHCP level.

-- Transition reviews with the SENDCo, Educational Psychologist and Connexions
+- Transition reviews with the SENDCo, Educational Psychologist and Connexions.

 - Annual Reviews with the SENDCo, LA, support staff and outside agencies for EHCP pupils.

+- SEND information events.

-5.4 Assessing and reviewing pupils' progress towards outcomes
+5.4 Assessing and Reviewing Pupils' Progress Towards Outcomes